Mixed Blood uses art to disrupt injustice.

-Through theatre, we connect people and organizations to stories that help increase understanding, civic discourse, and ongoing calls for actions that further equity and disrupt injustice.
+Through art, we connect people and organizations to stories that help increase understanding, civic discourse, and ongoing calls for actions that further equity and disrupt injustice.

-Over 45 seasons, we have sought to intentionally, collaboratively, and authentically partner with those who have lived experience and deep connections to the stories we uplift.
-Our partnerships allow us to cover a range of narratives, and we continue to help ignite a range of work from within the Disability, Latinx, African American, and Transgender communities.
+Over 46 seasons, we have sought to intentionally, collaboratively, and authentically partner with those who have lived experience and deep connections to the stories we uplift.
+Our partnerships allow us to cover a range of narratives, and we continue to help ignite a range of work from within the disability, Latinx, African American, and transgender communities.
 This intentionality has unfolded in some of the following ways:

 For nearly 20 years, Mixed Blood has produced mainstage and touring productions about disability, with artists, audiences, and writers with disabilities.
 The company has hosted two festivals of disability-related plays and led a national initiative to infuse disability programming into theatres across the country.
 Members of a Disability Advisory Council help guide Mixed Blood’s effort.
 The firehouse provides a variety of accessibility, with adjacent disability accessible parking spots, projected supertitles for every show, audio description for all performances, mats for service dogs, ASL interpretation once per run, and tactile tours for people with vision loss.